ardataskoparan123/DSA210---Project/README.md

 ## Constructing Hypothesis

-  - **Null Hypothesis(H0):** Tobacco usage has no significant effect on the expression levels of lung cancer related genes KRAS, EGFR and ALK.
+  - **Null Hypothesis(H0):** Tobacco and alcohol usage has no significant effect on the expression levels of lung cancer related genes KRAS, EGFR and ALK.

-  - **Alternative Hypothesis(H1):** Tobacco usage significantly influences the expression of cancer related genes KRAS, EGFR and ALK.
+  - **Alternative Hypothesis(H1):** Tobacco and alcohol usage significantly influences the expression of cancer related genes KRAS, EGFR and ALK.

 ---